open-resources/dash_curriculum/_sources/part4/chapter12.md

 [![enter image description here][15]][15]

 Another result is that the markdown and label components no longer have a gap between them.
-If you'd like to keep the gap, you can choose to include it through the either component.
+If you'd like to keep the gap, you can choose to include it through either component.
 The image below shows the effect of including `"mt-2"` in `className = "bg-warning p-1 mt-2"` for the `dbc.Label` component:

 [![enter image description here][16]][16]